se-for-sci/se-for-sci.github.io/content/week03_git/advanced_steps.md

 ## Merging branches

 Now that we have a better code, we want to import in this better branch what was done in the `master` branch.
-In other words, we want to merge to work done in these 2 diverging versions of the code.
+In other words, we want to merge the work done in these 2 diverging versions of the code.
 We can do this using the `git merge` command.